Library Predicates

 Inductive True : Prop := I : True

 Recall that unit is the type with only one value, and True is the proposition that always holds.
 Despite this superficial difference between the two concepts, in both cases we can use the same inductive definition mechanism.
 The connection goes further than this.
 We see that we arrive at the definition of True by replacing unit by True, tt by I, and Set by Prop.
 The first two of these differences are superficial changes of names, while the third difference is the crucial one for separating programs from proofs.
 A term T of type Set is a type of programs, and a term of type T is a program.
-A term T of type Prop is a logical proposition, and its proofs are of type T.
+A term T of type Prop is a logical proposition, and its proofs are of type T. Chapter 12 goes into more detail about the theoretical differences between Prop and Set.
+For now, we will simply follow common intuitions about what a proof is.

 The essence of the argument is roughly this: to an engineer, not all functions of type A -> B are created equal, but all proofs of a proposition P -> Q are.
 This idea is known as proof irrelevance, and its formalizations in logics prevent us from distinguishing between alternate proofs of the same proposition.
 Proof irrelevance is compatible with, but not derivable in, Gallina.
 Apart from this theoretical concern, I will argue that it is most effective to do engineering with Coq by employing different techniques for programs versus proofs.
 Most of this book is organized around that distinction, describing how to program, by applying standard functional programming techniques in the presence of dependent types; and how to prove, by writing custom Ltac decision procedures.

 With that perspective in mind, this chapter is sort of a mirror image of the last chapter, introducing how to define predicates with inductive definitions.
 We will point out similarities in places, but much of the effective Coq user's bag of tricks is disjoint for predicates versus "datatypes."
-This chapter is also a covert introduction to dependent types, which are the foundation on which interesting inductive predicates are built, though we will rely on tactics to build dependently-typed proof terms for us for now.
+This chapter is also a covert introduction to dependent types, which are the foundation on which interesting inductive predicates are built, though we will rely on tactics to build dependently typed proof terms for us for now.
 A future chapter introduces more manual application of dependent types.

 Let us begin with a brief tour through the definitions of the connectives for propositional logic.
 We will work within a Coq section that provides us with a set of propositional variables.
-In Coq parlance, these are just terms of type Prop.
+In Coq parlance, these are just variables of type Prop.

 In Coq, the most basic propositional connective is implication, written ->, which we have already used in almost every proof.
 Rather than being defined inductively, implication is built into Coq as the function type constructor.